 QUFA cannot offer financial advice of this nature.

 What we know is that all accrued benefits already earned within the QPP will be guaranteed and grandfathered going forward if the UPP takes over.
 On Day 1 of the UPP all future benefits would be earned within that plan.
-This would provide, as per the current proposal, a guaranteed benefit of approximately 1.6% below YMPE (QPP has 1.4%) and approximately 2% above YMPE (QPP has 1.8%).
+This new plan would provide a guaranteed benefit of approximately 1.6% below YMPE (QPP has 1.4%) and approximately 2% above YMPE (QPP has 1.8%).